csbg/SplineOmics/README.md

     - Create a new branch in your fork for your contributions.
     - Commit your changes to the branch.
     - Push the branch to your fork.
-    - Submit a pull request to the `splinetime` repository from your fork and branch.
+    - Submit a pull request to the `SplineOmics` repository from your fork and branch.
     - Please describe your changes clearly in the pull request description and reference any related issues.